Yomguithereal/colback/index.md

 <h2 id="paradigms">Asynchronous paradigms</h2>

+---

-One can find at most six main asynchronous functions' paradigms in JavaScript.
+One can find at least six main asynchronous functions' paradigms in JavaScript.

 ### The classical paradigm